- Sample ~50 rare,

 these special real ales.
 The beer lineup at ACAT

-will include cask versions of some classic styles, some
+will include cask versions of classic styles, some

 dry-hopped versions (with fresh hops added to the cask),